Applications and deadlines

 Swiss-European Mobility Programme SEMP

-The SEM programme (which has replaced Erasmus) allows students to undertake a period of study of 1 or 2 semesters in a university in one of the 28 member states of the European Union, the three countries of the European Economic Area (Iceland, Liechtenstein and Norway), and in Macedonia and Turkey, on the basis of agreements with those universities.
+The SEMP programme (ex- Erasmus) enables students to undertake a period of study of 1 or 2 semesters at a host university in one of the 27 member states of the European Union, in the United Kingdom, in North Macedonia, in Serbia, in Turkey or in one of the three countries of the European Free Trade Association (Iceland, Liechtenstein and Norway), on the basis of agreements with those universities.

-The period and services provided for studies (seminar papers, examinations) at the host university are recognised under current regulations at the University of Fribourg (Unifr).
+The period and ECTS credits (for seminar papers, exams) achieved at the host university are recognized under current regulations at the University of Fribourg (Unifr).

 The basic conditions for taking part in a mobility programme are: